Supercolony-net/openbrush-contracts/examples/payment-splitter/README.md

 }
 ```

-4. After that you can inherit implementation of `PaymentSplitter`You can customize(override) some methods there.
+4. After that you can inherit the implementation of `PaymentSplitter`You can customize (override) some methods there.

 ```rust
 impl PaymentSplitter for SplitterStruct {}